PraxTube/rantoni-assets/README.md

 ### Steam Next Fest June 9 - 16

+Note: All things considred Steam NF doesn't seem to be all _that_ important (still good, but not the end all be all), smaller more specific events may be better, see `https://x.com/kylewbanks/status/1800920295148056789`.

 Okay so if everything went according to plan at this point, you kept all your deadlines and the player feedback was really positive and there weren't many bugs, then you can aim for the June Next Fest.
 You already have a demo, so you can just use that.

 If you didn't keep the deadlines or the feedback was extremely negative or there are a tone of bug reports, then don't go for this Next Fest.
 There will be on sometime in October most likely.
 The initial time exstimation by me was wrong and you will **not** be able to finish the game within a year.
 Take your time, fix the bugs, improve the game, add more content, get feedback.